meaow-stack/amazon/README.md

 ---

-## 🚀 Features

-- 🔐 **User Authentication**
-  - Secure login, registration, and logout using Django’s authentication system.

-- 🛍️ **Product Listings**
-  - Browse featured and recommended products with images, prices, and detailed descriptions.

-- 🛒 **Cart Management**
-  - Add/remove items, view cart totals, and persist cart data for logged-in users.

-- 📦 **Order Placement**
-  - Seamlessly place orders and track delivery status via a user-friendly navbar.

-- 👤 **User Dashboard**
-  - Personalized welcome screen, cart overview, and address management.

-- 🛠️ **Admin Dashboard**
-  - Add, edit, and delete products with a customized admin interface.

-- 🗂️ **Product Categories** *(In Progress)*
-  - Organize products into intuitive categories for easier navigation.

-- 🔍 **Search Functionality**
-  - Find your favorite products instantly with smart search.

-- 🌟 **Ratings & Reviews** *(Planned)*
-  - Let users share their experience through ratings and reviews.

-- 💳 **Checkout Process**
-  - A basic but extendable checkout system with scope for payment gateway integration.

-- 📉 **Stock Management** *(Planned)*
-  - Automatically track product stock and availability.

-- 🤖 **Recommendations System** *(Optional ML Integration)*
-  - Personalized product suggestions with fallback randomizer logic.

- -   **ChatBot Using AI** *(Plan in progress)
-   - Using Ai to built a chatbot in the website where user can questions and get answers about there queries.

-- 🌙 **Dark Mode Design**
-  - Fully responsive layout with a modern **dark theme** for enhanced UX.

----
+🚀 E-Commerce Platform
+🔥 A modern, AI-powered e-commerce platform designed for scalability, speed, and an amazing user experience.
+Built with Django + React, this project offers essential shopping features, AI-powered enhancements, and plans for Kubernetes-based scalability in the future.

+🏆 Core Features
+🔐 User Authentication
+Secure login, registration, and logout using Django’s authentication system.

+🛍️ Product Listings
+Browse featured and recommended products with high-quality images, detailed descriptions, and pricing.

+🛒 Cart Management
+Add/remove items easily.
+Cart data is saved for logged-in users!

+📦 Order Placement & Tracking
+Place orders seamlessly and track your delivery status in real-time.

+👤 User Dashboard
+Manage your orders, cart, and saved addresses in one place.

+🛠️ Admin Dashboard
+Full product management – add, edit, and delete items with ease.

+🔥 Advanced & Upcoming Features
+🗂️ Product Categories (In Progress)
+Organize products into intuitive categories for easy browsing.

+🔍 Smart Search
+Instantly find what you need with an optimized search feature.

+🌟 Ratings & Reviews (Planned)
+Allow customers to review products and share feedback.

+💳 Checkout & Payments
+A smooth, extendable checkout system with future payment gateway support.

+📉 Stock Management (Planned)
+Automatically track product availability and inventory.

+🤖 AI-Powered Chatbot (In Progress)
+A smart chatbot to assist users with queries and enhance support.

+🎯 Personalized Recommendations (Planned ML Integration) AI-powered product suggestions for a tailored shopping experience.

+🌙 Dark Mode UI
+A fully responsive, modern dark theme for better user experience.

+☁️ Scalability with Kubernetes (Coming Soon!)
+Planning to scale seamlessly with Kubernetes & containerization for high availability and performance.

+🚀 Star ⭐ this repository if you like it!
+Contributions & feedback are always welcome! 💡✨
 ## 🧰 Tech Stack

 | Layer | Technology |